zhouqt0/AptamerTarget_VS/README.md

 Here, we selected L-argininamide (L-Arm) binding aptamer (LABA) as an example to present all computational details and related scripts.

-There are four folders listed below:
+There are four folders listed below, the first two belong to Stage 1, while the latter two belongs to Stage 2:

 1.1 Molecular_Docking

 1.2 Prime_MMGBSA

 2.1 MD_Simulation

 2.2 Binding_Free_Energy_Calculation